konflux-ci/architecture/architecture/index.md

 data-plane resources.
 The system responds to user requests by creating and managing the lifecycle of these resources.

-- An [Application] represents a functionally coherent set of git branches that should be built, tested, and released together.
+- An [Application] represents a functionally coherent set of [Components] that should be built, tested, and released together.
 The user provides and names their [Applications].
 They are generally long-lived and don't change much after they are created.
 - A [Component] represents an image to build from a particular git branch (and a particular context